 - Identify the digestive organs and their associated functions.

-- Investigate the use of enzymes relating to digestion and absorption.
+- Analyze the use of enzymes relating to digestion and absorption.

-- Describe the function of the kidneys as a filtration mechanism for the body.
+- Explain the function of the kidneys as a filtration mechanism for the body.

 - Describe the physiology of urine formation.

 - Identify various factors which regulate renal function.

 - Identify the structures in the male reproductive system and the hormones that influence development.